graceyw/ML-PlanktonIdentifier/README.md

 ## Important considerations
 Every model has limitations.
 Here are a few important ones to acknowledge:

+#### Limitations of the data:
+- Images were all collected in the same location (by Martha's Vineyard, MA, USA)
+- Data is organized by year ...

+#### Limitations of the model:
+-

 #### Understand the source of your data (see project description on github for some good starter questions about the source and who labeled, etc.)

-#### Brainstorm important considerations for your application, algorithm, and data.
-- Does everyone use this one dataset?
-What does that mean for the efficacy/robustness of the models in this space?
-- Potential limitations of data:
-  - Not using real microplastics?
-Bought em